mawkler/maconomy-cli/README.md

 ## Features

-- Editing and viewing time sheet
+- Editing time sheet
+- Viewing time sheet, both as table and as JSON
 - Automatically instantiating new week if it hasn't been created yet
 - Automatically creating new lines if the job/task combination isn't in the time sheet